metal3-io/metal3-docs/design/baremetal-operator/image-builder-integration.md

 BareMetalHost, instead of requiring all hosts to use the same agent image.
-The interface to the image builder will be defined by a new PreprovisioningImage CR in metal³, with users able to substitute their own implementations of image building (in most cases this is expected to involve light customisation of an existing image) by creating a controller.
+The interface to the image builder will be defined by a new PreprovisioningImage CR in metal³, with users able to substitute their own implementations of image building (in most cases this is expected to involve light customization of an existing image) by creating a controller.
 The baremetal-operator will create and use PreprovisioningImages as required when configured to do so.